-Butker’s FG gives Chiefs 26-23 win over Vikings
+Jackson, Ravens hand Patriots’ first loss of season

 STEELERS 26, COLTS 24

-PITTSBURGH (AP) — Adam Vinatieri missed a go-ahead 43-yard field goal with 1:14 remaining, helping the Pittsburgh Steelers escape with a victory.
+PITTSBURGH (AP) — Adam Vinatieri missed a go-ahead 43-yard field goal with 1:14 remaining, helping Pittsburgh escape with a victory.

 Vinatieri, whose 55-yard kick last week against Denver gave the Colts their third straight victory, pulled his attempt left of the uprights as the Colts (5-3) fell out of first place in the AFC South.